harveyt/harveyt.github.io/content/post/what-if-i-told-you.md

 date = "2016-02-20T11:32:54-08:00"
-description = "Choose the red pill or the blue pill." keywords = ["harth", "language"] title = "What if I you you I'm writing a programming language?"
+description = "Choose the red pill or the blue pill." keywords = ["harth", "language"] title = "What if I told you I'm writing a programming language?"
 +++

 {{< figure src="/img/morpheus-red-blue-pill.jpg"